MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution<a name="cds"></a>

 After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you’ll need to create a database on a default environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
-If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Install and configure the Dynamics 365 Guides solution](#configure).
+If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maxiumum upload size](#upload).

-1. Go to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (the one where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).
+1. Go to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).

 2. In the Power Platform Admin Center, select **Environments**.